 U.S. Embassy Jakarta, Indonesia - JAK

-As soon as you receive your appointment date, you must schedule a medical exam in Indonesia.
-Click the “Medical Exam Instructions” button below for a list of designated doctors’ offices in Indonesia.
-Please schedule and attend a medical exam with one of these doctors before your interview.
+As soon as you receive your appointment date, schedule a medical exam.
+Click the “Medical Exam Instructions” button below for a list of designated doctors’ offices.
+Schedule and attend a medical exam with one of these doctors before your interview.

 Medical Exam Instructions >>